Cherry cultivars

 Eating cherry.
 Very high quality almost black fruit, large and firm.
 Very high yielding.
 Good resistance to disease.
 Cropping late August to early September.
 Kent 1998.

-Partially self fertile (pollinators Kordia, Stella, Sweetheart)
+Partially self fertile (pollinators Stella, Sweetheart).
+Available on Gisela 5 and Colt rootstocks

 Petit Noir